So Young (The Corrs song)

 "So Young" is a song by the Irish folk rock band the Corrs from their second studio album, Talk on Corners (1997).
 Written about the band members' parents, the song was released as the album's fifth (sixth if counting the Tin Tin Out remix of "What Can I Do") single in November 1998.
 For its single release, British electronic music group K-Klass remixed "So Young"; this version charted in several countries, reaching the top 40 in Ireland, Iceland, and the United Kingdom.

 Release

-It is written by Sharon Corr and is a song about her parents, Jean and Gerry Corr, who she believed were "forever young".
-The single is a remix by K-Klass.
-It reached number 29 on the Irish Singles Chart and number six in the United Kingdom.
-The band initially had to fight with their label to include the song on the album, a decision vindicated by its popularity.
+"So Young" was written by Sharon Corr and is a song about her parents, Jean and Gerry Corr, who she believed were "forever young".
+The 1998 single version is a remix by British group K-Klass, and this remix was later included on the re-released Talk on Corners: Special Edition album (1998).
+The song peaked at number 29 on the Irish Singles Chart and number six in the United Kingdom.
+Initially, the band had to convince their label to include the song on the album, a decision vindicated by its popularity.

-The K-Klass remix contains an extra section for the first verse, which was deleted from the album version for unexplained reasons (on the demo version, both the first and second verses were constructed as a single long verse, with the extra verse serving as the second shorter verse).
-Since May 1998, the band have performed the song with the extra verse included.
+The K-Klass remix contains an extra few bars on the first verse, which was deleted from the album version for unexplained reasons (on the original version, both the first and second verses were composed as one, long verse).
+Since May 1998, the band have performed the song with the extra bars included.